dmbarbour/awelon/AboutABC.md

 Here, 'secureHash' will be SHA3-384 of an ABC subprogram, encoded as 64 octets in base64url (`A-Z` `a-z` `0-9` `-_`).
 When `{#secureHash}` is encountered in the ABC stream, we obtain the associated resource, validate it against the hash, validate it as an independent ABC subprogram (e.g. blocks balanced; text terminates; typesafe), then essentially inline the subprogram.
 These sources may be 'deep', referencing more `{#secureHash}` sources.

 To obtain sources, we search local cache or query proxy services, using the hash as an identifier.
 In many contexts, the sender is an implicit proxy; annotations in a stream may suggest extra proxies to search.
 To mitigate latency concerns for deep sources, a proxy is free to send a few extra sources that it anticipates will soon be required.
 Frequently used sources can be cached in precompiled form for performance.
 Thus, `{#secureHash}` sources serve as a foundation for separate compilation and linking in ABC.
+It works even for secure, streamable code.

-Long term, I envsion that global libraries of highly widely used sources will be developed and highly refined, such that there is much benefit to developing in terms of these higher level components, or using them for automatic factoring and compression of independent ABC code.
+Long term, I envision that global libraries of highly widely used sources will be developed and highly refined, such that there is much benefit to developing in terms of these higher level components, or using them for automatic factoring and compression of independent ABC code.

 ## Awelon Bytecode Deflated (ABCD)